Peterenterprise298/documentation/content/applications/hr/referrals.rst

    - :guilabel:`Contract Signed`: 50 points

    The total points earned for a referral that is hired is 85 points.
-Modifications of the points earned for each stage is done in the Recruitment application.
+Modifications of the points earned for each stage are done in the Recruitment application.
 Refer to the :ref:`Recruitment <recruitment/modify-stages>` documentation to modify the points for each stage.

 .. _referrals/rewards: